strapi/strapi/docs/3.0.0-beta.x/plugins/users-permissions.md

 ### Update the default role

-When you create a user without role or if you use the register route, strapi apply the default role to this new user.
+When you create a user without a role or if you use the `/auth/local/register` route, the `authenticated` role is given to the user.
-By default the default role is `authenticated`.

-To modify the default role, you will have to go in the `Advanced settings` tab and update the `Default role for authenticated users` option.
+To change the default role, go to the `Advanced settings` tab and update the `Default role for authenticated users` option.

 ## Authentication